-- The law firm of Quarles & Brady, LLP; - The law firm of Dorsey & Whitney, LLP; - The law firm of Cook, Schuhmann & Groseclose, Inc.; - The accounting and financial consulting firm of Keegan, Linscott & Kenon, P.C.; - The aircraft brokerage Northern Aircraft, Inc.; - The real estate firm of Robert Fox Realty, L.L.C.; and - The geothermal consultant Gerald W. Huttrer of the firm of Geothermal Management Company, Inc.
+- o The law firm of Quarles & Brady, LLP; - o The law firm of Dorsey & Whitney, LLP; - o The law firm of Cook, Schuhmann & Groseclose, Inc.; - o The accounting and financial consulting firm of Keegan, Linscott & Kenon, P.C.; - o The aircraft brokerage Northern Aircraft, Inc.; - o The real estate firm of Robert Fox Realty, L.L.C.; and - o The geothermal consultant Gerald W. Huttrer of the firm of Geothermal Management Company, Inc.

-The United States Trustee appointed an Official Committee of Unsecured Creditors ("Committee"), which has also filed applications to employ professionals.
+The United States Trustee appointed the Committee which has also filed applications to employ professionals.
 The Bankruptcy Court has entered orders approving the employment of the following professionals by the Committee:

-- The financial consulting firm of J.H.
-Cohn;

-- The law firm of Manly & Stewart, LLP;

-- The firm of Morrow & Hensel Consulting;

-- The law firm of David H. Bundy, P.C.; and

-- The law firm of Pachulski Stang Ziehl & Jones, LLP.
+- o The financial consulting firm of J.H.
+Cohn; - o The law firm of Manly & Stewart, LLP; - o The firm of Morrow & Hensel Consulting; - o The law firm of David H. Bundy, P.C.; and - o The law firm of Pachulski Stang Ziehl & Jones, LLP.